 The Massachusetts State Lottery offers six games that require manual drawings: The Daily Numbers Game, Megabucks, Lucky for Life, Mass Cash, Mega Millions and Powerball .
 With the exception of the multi-state games Mega Millions, Powerball and Lucky for Life which are drawn out-of-state, all Massachusetts’ drawings are conducted in a secure studio at Lottery headquarters in Braintree, Massachusetts.

-The Lucky for Life drawing is conducted by the Connecticut Lottery at FOX/CT Channel 61 in Hartford, Connecticut on Monday and Thursday at 10:38 p.m.
+The Lucky for Life drawing is conducted by the Connecticut Lottery on Monday and Thursday at 10:38 p.m.

 The Numbers Game is drawn twice a day, seven days a week.
 The Mid-Day Numbers Game drawing occurs Sunday through Saturday at approximately 12:57 p.m.
-The Evening Numbers Game drawing occurs Monday through Saturday at approximately 7:57 p.m., and Sundays at approximately 6:57 p.m.
-Bets can be placed for the Evening drawing up until the pools close at 7:45 p.m., Monday through Saturday, and 6:45 p.m. on Sunday.
+The Evening Numbers Game drawing occurs Sunday through Saturday at approximately 7:57 p.m.
+Bets can be placed for the Evening drawing up until the pools close at 7:45 p.m., Sunday through Saturday.
 Bets can be placed for the Mid-Day drawing up until the pools close at 12:45 p.m., Sunday through Saturday.

 There are 15 Daily Numbers Drawing Wheels used for the Mid-Day and Evening drawings.
 Every night, a Lottery computer randomly selects four wheels to be used for the Mid-Day drawing and four wheels to be used for the Evening drawing.
 A fifth, alternate wheel is also selected for each drawing.
 In the event one of the four wheels selected is broken or malfunctioning, the fifth wheel will be used.
 Solely Lottery employees operate all drawing equipment.
 A witness to each drawing (a non-Lottery employee) signs the drawing certificate to validate the winning number.